awsdocs/amazon-ecr-user-guide/doc_source/Registries.md

 ### Using an Authorization Token<a name="registry-auth-token"></a>

-An authorization token represents your IAM authentication credentials and can be used to access any Amazon ECR registry that your IAM principal has access to\.
-The authorization token is valid for 12 hours\.
+An authorization token's permission scope matches that of the IAM principal used to retrieve the authentication token\.
+An authentication token is used to access any Amazon ECR registry that your IAM principal has access to and is valid for 12 hours\.
 To obtain an authorization token, you must use the [GetAuthorizationToken](https://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_GetAuthorizationToken.html) API operation to retrieve a base64\-encoded authorization token containing the username `AWS` and an encoded password\.
 The AWS CLI `get-login-password` command simplifies this by retrieving and decoding the authorization token which you can then pipe into a docker login command to authenticate\.

 #### To authenticate Docker to an Amazon ECR registry with get\-login\-password<a name="get-login-password"></a>